rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters.md

 For hardware recommendations for etcd clusters in production, refer to the official [etcd documentation.](https://etcd.io/docs/v3.5/op-guide/hardware/)

+Hardware recommendations for etcd clusters in production differ by etcd version.
+For more information, see the [official etcd v3.5 documentation](https://etcd.io/docs/v3.5/op-guide/hardware/) if you're running Kubernetes v1.22 and later.
+Otherwise, see the [official etcd v3.4 documentation](https://etcd.io/docs/v3.4/op-guide/hardware/).

 ## Networking Requirements

 For a production cluster, we recommend that you restrict traffic by opening only the ports defined in the port requirements below.